-Classical measures to perform a target group analysis are: Surveys, interviews, online research or relying on internal company data as well as recessions or support requests.
+Classic measures for conducting a target group analysis are: Surveys, interviews, online research or the use of internal company data as well as recessions or support requests.

 Surveys are always a chance to find out more about your customers.
 They also give you the opportunity to gather a lot of information with relatively little effort.
-By offering the option to participate in the survey anonymously, you also increase the chance of attracting more participants.
-The surveys can take place in writing (e.g. by mail), as well as online.
+The option to participate anonymously in the survey also increases your chances of attracting more participants.
+Surveys can be conducted both in writing (e.g. by mail) and online.

-But be careful: Put your questions clearly and not too complicated.
+Ask your questions clearly and not too complicated.
 The participants should understand them exactly and be able to answer them easily.
-Otherwise, you run the risk that participants will abandon the survey and you won’t get any data.
+Otherwise, you run the risk that the participants will abandon the survey, and you will not receive any data.

 Interviews are much more time-consuming than surveys, but your participation rate is usually higher and the results are of higher quality.
 Even if an interview cannot be anonymized or can only be anonymized with difficulty, you have a clear advantage: You can question the interviewee much more intensively and respond precisely to his or her answers.

-With the use of reviews, you can learn quite a bit about the wants and needs of your target audience.
-It does not matter whether they are for your products or those of your competitors.
-You can use this knowledge to grow and minimize problems in the future.
-Requests made to support can also be helpful in better aligning your own product or service portfolio with the target audience.
+With the help of reviews, you can learn a lot about the wishes and needs of your target group.
+It doesn’t matter if they are about your products or those of your competitors.
+You can use these insights to grow and minimize problems in the future.
+Support requests can also be helpful to better align your own product or service portfolio with the target group.

-The cheapest way is to search the internet for information about your target audience.
-However, you have to keep in mind that not everything you find on the net is correct.
+The most cost-effective way is to search the Internet for information about your target group.
+However, it is important to note that not everything you find on the Internet is correct.
 Sometimes data is therefore not reliable.
-For this reason, only obtain information from trustworthy sources such the Federal Statistical Office.
-Also, research of this type can be quite a bit more time-consuming than you think.
-Tools like Google Trends can help you get further insights into your target audience.
-It’s also helpful to mine social media for information to feed your audience analysis with more data.
+Therefore, only obtain information from trustworthy sources, such as Statista or the Federal Statistical Office of your home country.
+In addition, this kind of research can be more time-consuming than you think.
+Tools such as Google Trends can help you gain further insight into your target group.
+It’s also helpful to scour social media for information to feed your target group analysis with more data.

 In this context, it also makes sense to access your own data.
 However, here you only have access to information of already existing customers.
 This makes it more difficult for you to develop new customer groups.
 Nevertheless, it is very helpful if you use already existing data and also let it feed into the target group analysis.